Tafmakura/arsol-wp-snippets/README.md

 - Files with an explicit version use that version
 - PHP files are always loaded fresh

-## Troubleshooting

-If you encounter any issues:

-1. Enable safe mode by adding `define('ARSOL_WP_SNIPPETS_SAFE_MODE', true);` to wp-config.php
-2. Visit the Arsol WP Snippets admin page to see which files are selected
-3. Uncheck problematic files
-4. Disable safe mode by setting the constant to false
-5. Save your changes

 ## Requirements

 - WordPress 5.8 or higher